Bills adopt sense of urgency in preparing to host Panthers - WHIZ News

 The Bills are attempting to overcome challenges of their own.

-Already missing its top defensive player in cornerback Tre’Davious White (season-ending knee injury), Buffalo could be without quarterback Josh Allen, who practiced on a limited basis this week after spraining his left foot.
+Already missing its top defensive player in cornerback Tre’Davious White (season-ending knee injury), Buffalo caught a break with coach Sean McDermott announcing quarterback Josh Allen will start after spraining his left foot last weekend.

-So long as he can walk out on the field, Allen insists he’ll be able to play.

 ROTATING QUARTERBACKS